ChristophB/ontology_service/README.md

 # webprotege-rest-api

-This is a Dropwizard bases REST-API for WebProtege.
-Specifications are not fixed yet, but the service should enable the user to query ontologies which where created with WebProtege.
+This is a Dropwizard bases REST-API for WebProtegé.
+Specifications are not fixed yet, but the service should enable the user to query ontologies which are stored in WebProtege as binary-OWL files.

 # Installation

-* Compile the Maven Project in Eclipse and run java -jar "{name of the created jar file}" on command line.
+* Use one of our released jar files or compile the Maven Project in Eclipse and create your own one.
-* Configurations should be made in config.yml (such as location of WebProteges data dictionary and ports to use).
+* Place a file *config.yml* in the same directory as the jar file. *config.yml* should contain all configurations such as the location of WebProteges data dictionary and ports (use the configuration file of this git repository as reference).
+* Run `java -jar "{name of the created jar file}" server config.yml` on command line.

 # Usage

-* "/projects" lists all public available projects with their id.
-* Use the id to query a single project "/project/{id}/".
-* "/project/{id}/class{name}" searches for a class in specified project, which matches the given name and returns some properties of the class.
-* other functions will be added later.
+* Access "[host ip]:[allocated port]/" to get a list of possible queries.

+e.g.: `localhost:8080/` for the documentation, `localhost:8080/ontologies` for a list of available ontologies an their ids.